ansible/ansible/docsite/rst/playbooks_intro.rst

 Every task should have a ``name``, which is included in the output from running the playbook.
-This is human readable output, and so it is useful to have provide good descriptions of each task step.
+This is human readable output, and so it is useful to provide good descriptions of each task step.
 If the name is not provided though, the string fed to 'action' will be used for output.